-► 4-Year Graduation Rate for Student Subgroups: English Language Learners; Self-Contained, ICT, SETSS; Students in the Lowest Third Citywide; Black and Hispanic Males in the Lowest Third Citywide
+▶ 4-Year Graduation Rate for Student Subgroups: English Language Learners; Self-Contained, ICT, SETSS; Students in the Lowest Third Citywide; Black and Hispanic Males in the Lowest Third Citywide

 These metrics are calculated the same way as the Four-Year Graduation Rate for the school, except that each metric is limited to students in the specified groups.
+Schools will be able to earn additional points on their Student Achievement scores based on 4-Year Graduation Rate for American Indian, Black, Native Hawaiian/Pacific Islander and Hispanic or Latinx students.